WinterFreshPT/SlashHook/README.md

 ## Updating TheNewNew

 We add and improve and fix things almost every 9 - 20 years with xd.
 We don't have a fixed release schedule, we just add things to it when i'm really fucking bored.
-Because of this, xd will need to be at the mercy of some idiot on his computer.
+Because of this, TheNewNew will need to be at the mercy of some idiot on his computer.

 If you don't update once a day then we recommend at LEAST update once a week, and ALWAYS update after a CSGO update, just to make sure we fix anything that's broken.

-We provide a script included in the xd folder that updates xd for you.
+We provide a script included in the TheNewNew folder that updates xd for you.
 To use it, just run:

 ```
 ./update